AdobeDocs/dynamic-media-classic.en/help/using/dynamic-media-classic-desktop-app.md

 ---
 # Available now: Adobe Dynamic Media Classic desktop app {#dynamic-media-classic-desktop-app}

-Adobe Dynamic Media Classic users now have access to a new desktop app experience that no longer relies on Adobe Flash technology in the browser.
+Adobe Dynamic Media Classic users now have access to a new desktop app that no longer relies on Adobe Flash technology in the browser.

 This new app is now available for Windows&reg; and macOS.

 >[!IMPORTANT]
 >
 >Adobe recommends that you install the new Adobe Dynamic Media Classic desktop app by October 1, 2020.
-Doing so will ensure you have a smooth transition before Adobe Flash Player is deprecated on December 31, 2020.
+This ensures you have a transition period before Adobe Flash Player is deprecated on December 31, 2020.
 After that date, you cannot log on to the browser version of Adobe Dynamic Media Classic user interface, labeled as Adobe Dynamic Media Classic in the product.

 See the FAQ for the [New Adobe Dynamic Media Classic sign in now available.](/help/using/new-ui-2020.md)